The Helm - Lifestyle and Finance Blog | Flagship Bank Minnesota

 You have found your rock star buyer.
 The deal is closed and your exit plan has paid off.
 Depending on the terms of the sale, the transition will look different for each business.
 The owner could remain involved with the company for a couple of more years, existing employees could be replaced, and key software and systems could be changed.
 The better the planning in earlier steps of the exit planning process, the more seamless the transition of leadership.

 You have put in blood, sweat, tears, long hours, and every spare dollar into your business, but it is time for your next adventure.
-For financial assistance during this stressful time, Flagship Bank Minnesota is here for you.
+For financial assistance during this stressful time, Security Bank & Trust Company is here for you.
 Speak with one of our personal bankers today to start your next professional journey.

 Check back at The Helm next week to find out what that next adventure could be.